-P-D2 were an early force in the Seattle rap scene, and the re-release of their record should help to establish the importance of their work.
-Two years after DopeMuzik4TheHead was completed, P-D2 dropped their Flavin In Bumpcity cassette featuring a new rapper Willin alongside DJ 2Smooth.
+P-D2 were an early force in the Seattle rap scene, and the fact that this record has finally been released should help to establish the historical importance of their work.
+Not long after DopeMuzik4TheHead was completed, the lineup of the group changed for a third time, and P-D2 dropped the Flavin In Bumpcity cassette in ’92 with a new rapper Owen “Willin” McCants now performing alongside DJ 2Smooth.
 MC 3-D had not yet returned to his rap career.
 The two rappers did not share a similar style, which gives Flavin In Bumpcity a very different feel than the material with 3-D. As a postscript, MC 3-D aka Bobby Stills continues to rap into the 2020s using his new moniker Unko Gazz.
 Written by Novocaine132